Racer159/jackal/docs/5-zarf-tutorials/9-resource-adoption.md

 ## Deploy the Package, Adopting the Workloads

-1. Use the `zarf package deploy` command with the `--adopt-existing-resources` flag to adopt the existing dos-games resources in the `dos-games` namespace.
+1. Use the `jackal package deploy` command with the `--adopt-existing-resources` flag to adopt the existing dos-games resources in the `dos-games` namespace.

 <iframe src="/docs/tutorials/resource_adoption_deploy.html" width="100%" height="600px"></iframe>

 :::caution

 Notice that in this example the dos-games resources were contained in their own namespace.
-When running a deploy with `--adopt-existing-resources` it is recommended that this be the case as you could break other non-Zarf deployments if resources are shared.
+When running a deploy with `--adopt-existing-resources` it is recommended that this be the case as you could break other non-Jackal deployments if resources are shared.

 :::
 ## Test to see that this is working

-1. You'll notice the dos-games namespace is no longer excluded from Zarf management as it has the `app.kubernetes.io/managed-by=zarf` label.
-This means that Zarf will now manage any resources in this namespace.
+1. You'll notice the dos-games namespace is no longer excluded from Jackal management as it has the `app.kubernetes.io/managed-by=jackal` label.
+This means that Jackal will now manage any resources in this namespace.

 <iframe src="/docs/tutorials/resource_adoption_adopted.html" width="100%" height="120px"></iframe>

-2. You can also now use the `zarf connect` command to connect to the dos-games application.
+2. You can also now use the `jackal connect` command to connect to the dos-games application.
 Again it will look something like this.
 ![Connected to the Games](../.images/tutorials/games_connected.png)

 :::note